Blepharoplasty (Eyelid Surgery)

 We invite you to explore Dr. Zeff’s eyelid surgery gallery, featuring before-and-after photos of his patients.
 More photos can be made available for viewing during your consultation appointment.

 “I love the way I look!!!
 I have gotten so many compliments!
 I honestly love the way I feel about my new look!
 Thank you.”

 How Much Does Eyelid Surgery Cost?

-To get a more exact estimate for the cost of your eyelid surgery procedure, we recommend scheduling a consultation with Dr. Zeff.
+The cost of eyelid surgery depends on the number of factors and to get a more exact estimate for the cost of your eyelid surgery procedure, we recommend scheduling a consultation with Dr. Zeff.
 During this appointment, Dr. Zeff can develop a customized surgical plan and a cost quote can be calculated based on the details of the proposed procedure.
 If additional procedures or treatments are recommended, they can also be added into the estimate.
-After your appointment, our knowledgeable office team can answer any questions you may have about pricing, financing options, payment methods, insurance coverage, and scheduling your procedure.
+After your appointment, our knowledgeable office team can answer any questions you may have about pricing, financing options, payment methods, and scheduling your procedure.

 Contact Our Office

 To learn whether you are an eyelid surgery candidate, contact our practice today to schedule a private blepharoplasty consultation.